AdaGold/swap-meet/README.md

 - When we stringify an instance of `Item` using `str()`, it returns `"Hello World!"`
   - This implies `Item` overrides its stringify method

-The remaining XX tests in wave 3 imply:
+The remaining 5 tests in wave 3 imply:
-- Instances of `Vendor` have an instance method named `swap_items`
+- Instances of `Vendor` have an instance method named `swap_item`
   - It takes 3 arguments:
       1. an instance of another `Vendor`, representing the friend that the vendor is swapping with
       2. an instance of an `Item` (`my_item`), representing the item this `Vendor` instance plans to give